gov-cy/govcy-frontend-renderer/README.md

 If the `params.lang` is defined in the design element, the package will also render element with a `lang` attribute.

+## Change the package

+Details on how to build, test and update the project can be found in the [project notes](NOTES.md) document.

 ## License